Sweyn Godwinson

-Sweyn Godwinson (Swegen Godwinson) (c.
-1020 – 1052), also spelled Swein, was the eldest son of Earl Godwin of Wessex, and brother of Harold II of England.
+Sweyn Godwinson (Swegen Godwinson) (died 1052), also spelled Swein, was the eldest son of Earl Godwin of Wessex, and brother of Harold II of England.

 Early life

+Sweyn is first listed on a royal charter alongside his brother Harold in 1033 that was issued by King Cnut.

 In 1043 Sweyn was raised to an earldom which included Gloucestershire, Herefordshire, Oxfordshire, Berkshire, and Somerset.
 He signed his first Royal charter in 1044.

 There is some evidence suggesting that Sweyn claimed to be a son of King Canute, but his mother indignantly denied this and brought forth witnesses to his parentage.

 Focus on Wales

 From the start, Sweyn sought peace with Gruffydd ap Llywelyn, the King of Gwynedd in northern Wales.
 This allowed the King of Gwynedd to gain the upper hand on Gruffydd ap Rhydderch, King of Deheubarth and his main Welsh rival.
 Sweyn supported the King of Gwynedd with more than words of alliance.
 In 1046, he joined in on an invasion of Deheubarth.

 First exile

 On his return from this campaign Sweyn abducted Eadgifu, the Abbess of Leominster, apparently intending to marry her and gain control of Leominster's vast estate.
 However, King Edward refused permission and Eadgifu returned to her abbey.
 Late in 1047 Sweyn left England to take refuge with Baldwin V, Count of Flanders.

 During his exile he travelled first to Flanders, then to Denmark before returning to England in 1049 to beg for forgiveness.
 He appears to have been expelled from Denmark for an unspecified offence.
 His brother Harold and cousin Beorn first opposed Sweyn's return, but Beorn eventually agreed to support him.

 While accompanying his cousin to meet the King, Sweyn had his cousin Beorn murdered and was again exiled, condemned as a niðing, a man of no honour.